Baseless-Development-Initiative/ApduParserVscode/README.md

 This extension can be used to parse hex-encoded APDU packets and display in a formatted way.

 This is a beta version.
-See next two sections, other information in this file is useless.

 ## How to install beta release